Glycemic Index of Sesame seed

 What is the glycemic index of Sesame seed?

-Sesame seed has a glycemic index (GI) of 35, which is classified as low GI.
-As a low GI food, Sesame seed provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Sesame seed has a glycemic index of 35, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Sesame seed?